Still blocked from Hawaii peak, telescope seeks Spain permit

 On “Maui, Kauai, and Oahu, the vast, vast majority of those people on those islands and counties can no longer own a home because of what has happened economically,” he said.

-Last week, Spain’s science minister, Pedro Duque, reiterated the government’s full support for the Canary Islands as a Plan B site for the telescope and said the country is well-prepared to host it.
+Last week, Spain’s science minister, Pedro Duque, reiterated the government’s full support for the Canary Islands as a secondary site for the telescope and said the country is well-prepared to host it.

 “We have all the necessary plans at all levels — the people, the speed, the systems, absolutely everything is ready if they want to come,” Duque said.

-Jones reported from Honolulu.
+Wilson reported from Barcelona, Spain.
 Associated Press writer Jennifer Sinco Kelleher in Honolulu contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.